thnguyendev/phpcore/README.md

 ## Use Doctrine 2 to work with database
 This example will create a Web API that returns data from SQLite with Doctrine, make sure that SQLite PDO has been enabled in PHP configuration.
-1. Install Composer, copy phpcore to your project folder and configure your web server like step 3 in quick start
+1. Follow steps 1 to 3 from quick start to setup new project.
-2. Modify file composer.json
+2. Modify file <project folder>/composer.json
     ```json
     {
         "name": "thnguyendev/phpcore",